 - Where no valuable consideration was given for the land, so much of that amount as the Commissioner may determine to be just and reasonable as representing the value of the standing timber at the time the owner acquired the land, as is attributable to the timber sold during that year of income;

-(n) expenditure incurred a person for the purposes of a business carried on him being –
+(n) expenditure incurred by a person for the purposes of a business carried on by him being –

 - Expenditure of a capital nature on scientific research; or